marinednadude/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP/NOAA-PMEL-OME-Parada-universal-16S-PCR-Protocol-BeBOP.md

 1. Set out primers and positive control to thaw.
 2. Vortex and spin down thawed positive control, primers, and nuclease free water.
 Then tap/flick AmpliTaq rather than vortexing before spinning down.
 Thawed reagents should be stored in a cooling block or fridge when not in use.
-3. Pool reagents to make final master mix, as denoted in above in reagent mixture table.
+3. Pool reagents to make final master mix, as denoted in the reagent mixture table.
 4. Set out template DNA to thaw if frozen.
 5. Aliquot 23 μL of final master mix into each well of the PCR plate.
 The plate should sit in a cold block to ensure the reagents remain at a low temperature.
 6. Add 2 μL DNA template to each well (See [Protocol Sample Sheet](https://docs.google.com/spreadsheets/d/1GiYxSuAibLr0o4OulZFxdJbhuhW9fhLBwIDK_UkXR90/edit?usp=sharing)), but reserve two wells for the positive control and a no template control (NTC).